Louise Bogan: Poems, Quotes and Epigrams

-Louise Bogan has long been one of my favorite poets, and it's a shame (actually, a travesty) that she isn't better known than she is today.
-But
+Louise Bogan has long been one of my favorite poets, and it's a shame—actually, a complete and utter travesty!—that she isn't better known today.
+In my opinion

 After the Persian